osilander/203.311/Week2/Week2.md

 ## Conclusion of the practical

-One last question: if you take the following characters from the first lines of code from the following short exercises, what three words do you end up with?  __Count only alphabetical characters from the first to the last, and ignore spaces.__  Write your answer in the box opposite:
+One last question: if you take the following characters from the first lines of code from the following short exercises, what three words do you end up with?
+The rows in italics define the words. __Count only alphabetical characters from the first to the last, and ignore spaces.__  Write your answer below:

-> Exercise A:	character 3
+> _Exercise A:_	character 3
 >
 > Exercise B:	character 8
 >